Brill-Prime/BrillPrime-expo/replit.md

 # Overview

-BrillPrime is a cross-platform mobile application built with Expo and React Native that serves as a multi-role marketplace ecosystem.
+Brill Prime is a cross-platform mobile application built with Expo and React Native that serves as a multi-role marketplace ecosystem.
 The app supports three distinct user types: consumers (shoppers), merchants (sellers), and drivers (delivery partners).
 The application features a comprehensive onboarding flow, role-based authentication, and dedicated dashboards for each user type.
 Additionally, it includes a separate admin panel variant that can be deployed independently for administrative management.

 # User Preferences